jeremytammik/tbc/a/2006_threads_geo_equal.md

 Moreover, it's important to note that even for writing data in parallel, a database relies on locking mechanisms to ensure data consistency, effectively making it single-threaded at its core.
 This approach is based on the widely accepted understanding that modifying related data must be regulated to guarantee data consistency.

+Your add-in is not restricted in any way.
+The only restriction imposed by Revit is the single-threaded implementation of the Revit API and access to Revit functionality.
+All other operations performed by your add-in are not restricted, limited or influenced by Revit in any way whatsoever.
+The next limiting factor might be the .NET environment in which your add-in lives, and the `AppDomain` that Revit provides for it.
+Please examine the official .NET documentation for that.

+However, you also can always implement whatever functionality you like outside of your Revit add-in and communicate between that and the add-in in a number of ways.

 ####<a name="3"></a> GeometryObject Comparison Methods